Car accidents happen everyday on the roads and highways of Kentucky.

 Personal Injury Protection insurance coverage

-If you were injured in a car crash then one of the first thing you should do is contact your insurance company and report the claim and get a PIP application so that you can get a PIP claim number.
+If you were unfortunately injured in a car crash then one of the first thing you should do is contact your automobile insurance company and report the claim and get a PIP application so that you can get a PIP claim number.
+Thereafter, your medical providers can send their billing to your insurance company.

-In Kentucky, most drivers have what is called Personal Injury Protection (PIP) insurance coverage in the insurance policy that covers their own car.
-PIP covers medical bills and lost wages up to the level that is on the policy.
-If that dollar limit is not enough to cover every medical bill, then you go down through the various policies that are available in the following priority:
+In Kentucky, most drivers have what is called Personal Injury Protection (PIP) insurance coverage on their own car.
+PIP covers medical bills and lost wages up to the policy limit.
+If that dollar amount of the policy limit is not enough to cover all of an accident victim’s medical bill, then you go down through the various policies that are available in the following priority:

-If you were hit by a negligent driver and you and your passengers were seriously injured, and the at-fault driver had merely the base level of insurance coverage, there would only be a total of $50,000 to compensate you and your passenger for your injuries and pain and suffering.
+If you were hit by a negligent driver and you and your passengers were seriously injured, if the at-fault driver had only the bare minimum amount of insurance coverage, there would only be a total of $50,000 to compensate all accident victims for their injuries, including medical bills, lost wages and pain and suffering.
 How can you protect yourself against this horrible scenario?

 You need experienced, effective help from the injury attorneys at Hessig & Pohl